 Originated in the UK, the PRINCE2 is widely accepted in this country and, just like Agile, it is incredibly flexible.
 When you are using this project management method, the project has a clearly defined output and there is a business justification for every project.

-One of the main goals of this project management method is to have all the products delivered on time and within cost estimates.
+One of the main goals of methodology is to have all the products delivered on time and within cost estimates, which are essential elements for successful project management.
 Before the project starts, each team member knows exactly their responsibilities.

 4. Critical Path Method: